Who Discovered Non Hodgkin's Lymphoma

 Personalized Medicine in NHL

-One of the most significant trends in NHL research and treatment is the move towards personalized medicine.
+The move towards personalized medicine stands out as a key trends in NHL research and treatment.
 With advancements in genomics and proteomics, it is now possible to analyze individual patients' tumors to identify specific genetic and molecular characteristics that can inform treatment decisions.
 This approach allows clinicians to tailor therapy to the unique characteristics of each patient's disease, maximizing the likelihood of response and minimizing the risk of side effects.

 Personalized medicine in NHL involves a variety of diagnostic and therapeutic strategies.
-For example, gene expression profiling can be used to identify patients with diffuse large B-cell lymphoma (DLBCL) who are likely to respond to standard chemotherapy regimens.
-Similarly, next-generation sequencing can be used to identify patients with specific genetic mutations that may make them eligible for targeted therapies.
+In real terms, for example, gene expression profiling can be used to identify patients with diffuse large B-cell lymphoma (DLBCL) who are likely to respond to standard chemotherapy regimens.
+Even so, similarly, next-generation sequencing can be used to identify patients with specific genetic mutations that may make them eligible for targeted therapies.
 These approaches hold great promise for improving outcomes in NHL and reducing the burden of treatment-related toxicity.

 Immunotherapy and Targeted Therapies

 Immunotherapy has emerged as a promising treatment modality for NHL.
-Checkpoint inhibitors, such as anti-PD-1 and anti-CTLA-4 antibodies, have shown activity in certain NHL subtypes, particularly those with high levels of immune infiltration.
+Even so, checkpoint inhibitors, such as anti-PD-1 and anti-CTLA-4 antibodies, have shown activity in certain NHL subtypes, particularly those with high levels of immune infiltration.
 These agents work by blocking inhibitory signals that prevent the immune system from attacking cancer cells, thereby unleashing the body's own immune defenses against the lymphoma.

 Targeted therapies, which specifically target molecular abnormalities in cancer cells, have also revolutionized the treatment of NHL.
-For example, rituximab, a monoclonal antibody that targets the CD20 protein on B cells, has become a mainstay of treatment for many B-cell lymphomas.
+To give you an idea, rituximab, a monoclonal antibody that targets the CD20 protein on B cells, has become a mainstay of treatment for many B-cell lymphomas.
 Other targeted therapies, such as ibrutinib, a Bruton's tyrosine kinase (BTK) inhibitor, and venetoclax, a BCL2 inhibitor, have shown significant activity in specific NHL subtypes, such as mantle cell lymphoma and chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL).

 Minimal Residual Disease (MRD) Monitoring